White Paper

 Takeaway.
 Track active users against licensed users every quarter.
 A true-up should reflect real need, and a ramp should match a hiring plan you are confident in, not an optimistic forecast.

 A negotiating position is built, not found.
 By the time Salesforce sends a renewal quote, the buyers who do well have already done the work.
-This is the timeline we run.
+This is the timeline we run with clients, and every stage exists to put a fact on the table before the vendor puts a number on it.

 Days before renewalWhat to doWhy